Tropical mixtures of star tree metrics: Basic definitions and main result

 \begin{lemma} Assume $n=5$ and let $T$ be a non-star weighted tree on five taxa.
-Denote by $e_i$ the weight of the edge attached to leaf~$i$.
-Then, $T$ is a mixture of two star tree metrics \emph{if and only if} $T$ has \emph{only one internal edge} (labeled $g$), and $e_i,e_j>g$, where $i,j$ are the leaves of the unique cherry attached to one endpoint of the internal edge (see Figure~\ref{fig:5taxaLemma}.)
-Moreover, the fiber over such a tree $T$ is the union of four disjoint $\Sn_2$-orbits of 2-dimensional polygons corresponding to the pairs $(D,\HH)$. \end{lemma} In particular, from the lemma we know that no trivalent tree metric is a mixture of two star tree metrics.
-The characterization for general $n$ follows from the previous two lemmas. \begin{theorem} Let $T$ be a non-star tree metric.
-Then $T$ is a mixture of two star tree metrics \emph{if and only if} \begin{enumerate} \item $n=4$, $T$ is quartet $(ij|kl)$ and $e_i,e_j>g$ or $e_k,e_l>g$, where $g$ denotes the weight of the internal edge (see Figure~\ref{sf:mainThma}); \item $n\geq 5$, $T$ has only one internal internal edge with weight $g$, and if $I$ and $J$ are a partition of $n$ into labels of leaves attached to the left-hand side and right-hand side of $T$, respectively, and we assume $|I|\leq |J|$, we have two cases: \begin{enumerate} \item $|I|=2$ and $e_{i_1}, e_{i_2}>g$ (see Figure~\ref{sf:mainThmb}); \item $|I|\geq 3$, and $e_i>g$ for all $i\in [n]$ (see Figure~\ref{sf:mainThmc}). \end{enumerate} \end{enumerate} Moreover, for each one of these trees we can describe the fiber in terms of four or eight disjoint $\Sn_2$-orbits of 2-dimensional polygons corresponding to families of pairs $(D,\HH)$. \end{theorem}
+Denote by $e_t$ the weight of the edge attached to the leaf~$t\in [n]$.
+Then, $T$ is a mixture of two star tree metrics \emph{if and only if} $T$ has \emph{only one internal edge} (labeled $g$), and $e_i,e_j\geq g$, where $i,j$ are the leaves of the unique cherry attached to one endpoint of the internal edge (see Figure~\ref{sf:mainThmb}).
+The fiber of $\phi$ over such a tree $T$ is a polyhedral complex of dimension at most two with eight maximal cells, that is closed under the natural symmetry action of $\ZZ_2$. \end{lemma} In particular, from the lemma we know that no trivalent tree metric is a mixture of two star tree metrics.
+The characterization for arbitrary number of taxa follows from the previous two lemmas. \begin{theorem} Let $T$ be a non-star tree metric.
+Then $T$ is a mixture of two star tree metrics \emph{if and only if} one of the following conditions hold: \begin{enumerate} \item $n=4$, $T$ is the quartet $(ij|kl)$ and $e_i,e_j\geq g$ or $e_k,e_l\geq g$, where $g$ denotes the weight of the internal edge (see Figure~\ref{sf:mainThma}); \item $n\geq 5$, $T$ has only one internal edge with weight $g$, and if $I$ and $J$ are a partition of $[n]$ into labels of leaves attached to the two extremal points of the internal edge of $T$, and we assume $|I|\leq |J|$, we have two cases: \begin{enumerate} \item $|I|=2$ and $e_{i_1}, e_{i_2}\geq g$ (see Figure~\ref{sf:mainThmb}); \item $|I|\geq 3$, and $e_i\geq g$ for all $i\in [n]$ (see Figure~\ref{sf:mainThmc}). \end{enumerate} \end{enumerate} The fibers of $\phi$ over these trees are polyhedral complexes with eight or sixteen maximal cells of dimension at most two.
+These complexes are closed under the action of $\ZZ_2$.
+Over generic points, these fibers are pure complexes of dimension exactly two. \end{theorem}